Kim E. Ruyle

 [10-15 Minutes]

-During an early rehearsal of Just Kill It, a dark mystery-horror mashup, an actor struggles with the shitty script she’s been given.
+During an early rehearsal of a play, a dark mystery-horror mashup, an actor struggles with the shitty script she’s been given.
 She confronts her director which leads to surprising insights for both.

 • Va-Va-Vicarious